DuqMax/spacex-page/README.md

-# spacex-page
+# SpaceX Homepage
-A basic design of the SpaceX homepage
+A basic design of the SpaceX homepage, using only HTML5 + CSS3.